alessandrodd/AndroidintheMiddle/README.md

     d) Are there any constant IDs transmitted in clear (something to link an user to a specific id)?
     e) The act of sending or receiving a message is recognizable by packet inspection?
     f) Does the app use Certificate Pinning?
+    g) Number of downloads
+    h) Date of latest app's update

 Analyzed Messaging Apps: